QuTech-Delft/netqasm/README.md

 ```

 ## Documentation
+The documentation is hosted on [Read the Docs](https://netqasm.readthedocs.io/en/latest/).

+The documentation source lives in [the docs directory](./docs).
 See the [docs README](./docs/README.md) for information about building and rendering docs.

 ## Examples